-For more details see the Admin Actions Log extension page.
+See how the Admin Actions Log extension works.

 Enable the detailed tracking of all backend actions performed by store administrators.
 Check log history and login attempts on the special grid and improve your backend users performance with the help of the real-time tracking mode.